-Provided the HW supports a management link between the Integrated BMC and a NIC port, the Integrated BMC FW supports concurrent OOB LAN management sessions for the following combinations:

-1 on-board NIC and the optional dedicated add-in management NIC.
+Provided the HW supports a management link between the Integrated BMC and a NIC port, the Integrated BMC FW supports concurrent OOB LAN management sessions for one on-board NIC and the optional dedicated add-in management NIC combinations.

 All NIC ports must be on different subnets for the above concurrent usage models.